Board of Directors

-Julia Potter is the Director of External Relations & Special University Projects at California State University, Northridge (CSUN).
+Julia Potter is the Director of Educational Partnerships Development & Special University Projects at California State University, Northridge (CSUN).
 Her responsibilities include a wide-range of external relations activities including establishing university-wide partnerships with businesses and industries for contracted applied research and customized workforce development programs, developing relationships for grants and sponsored programs and fostering regional economic and community development initiatives.
 She serves as the point-of-contact for CSUN’s Elevate Campaign, a business development strategy conceived by campus leadership when state funding was significantly reduced.
 She is a key stakeholder in the CSUN Innovates! initiative, leading the CSUN Innovates!
 Interest Group (115+ members) and serving on the CSUN Innovates!
 Executive Steering Committee.

 UEDA Vice President

 Rebecca is the Director of Economic Development at the Kansas State University Institute for Commercialization, where she leads the organization’s partnership with Knowledge-Based Economic Development, LLC in Manhattan, KS.
 Ms. Robinson focuses on recruiting or expanding businesses to the region that have a research-based relationship with Kansas State University.

 Michael H. Ebinger

 Michael Ebinger is currently the Director of the WSU University Center for Innovation, which is funded for a second time by a 5-year grant from the US Economic Development Administration.
 His efforts and interests include commercializing technical research and evaluating the economic feasibility of new ideas and products through marketing research, business strategies, and operations.
 In addition, Ebinger currently teaches courses in the WSU Online MBA program.

 UEDA Past President